GoogleContainerTools/kaniko/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Community
+We'd love to hear from you!
+Join [#kaniko on Kubernetes Slack](https://kubernetes.slack.com/messages/CQDCHGX7Y/)

 ## How does kaniko work?

 The kaniko executor image is responsible for building an image from a Dockerfile and pushing it to a registry.